insure logo

 • Property damage coverage for the common areas

-There are several types of condo master policy, and the type your association has will determine how much coverage you need.
+There are several types of condo master policies, and the type your association has will determine how much coverage you need.
 The options are:

 • Bare walls: Limited to the basic structure of the building, including fixtures and furnishings collectively used